frappe/erpnext_documentation/user/manual/en/using-erpnext/collaborating-around-forms.md

 If a Document requires some action from a particular user, you can assign that document to that User.
 On assignment, the user shall be intimated of the same via an email.
 [Click here](docs/user/manual/en/using-erpnext/assignment.html) to learn more about this feature.

-E.g., an incoming [Lead](/docs/user/manual/en/CRM/lead) can e assigned to a particular user to ensure that the same is being persued by them.
+E.g., an incoming [Lead](/docs/user/manual/en/CRM/lead) can e assigned to a particular user to ensure that the same is being pursued by them.

 ![Collaborating Around Forms](/docs/assets/img/using-erpnext/using-assignment-1.png)